Lme20/GDT-notes/COURSES/DIT224/course.md

 **TASK 7: Calculating shadow coords in the vertex shader**

+Just move `vec4 shadowMapCoord` to the shading.vert file, redaclare it as '`in vec4 shadowMapCoord`' in shading.frag and declare it as '`out vec4 shadowMapCoord`' in shading.vert.
+Do not forget to declare `uniform mat4 lightMatrix` in shading.vert too.

 **TASK 8: Hardware shadow map lookup**

+Here we use OpenGL's built in functions to perform comparisons with the depth from the shadow map automatically instead of manually.

+1. Change the setup of the shadow map in InitGL(), configure shadow map depth texture for depth comparison
+2. in fragment shader, change the type of texture sampler to use.

+Type of overload used for `textureProj`:

+`float textureProj(sampler2DShadow sampler, vec4 P, [float bias]);`

+- **sampler2DShadow:** indicates the texture of the shadow map, where depth and comparison is automatically performed
+- **vec4 P:** 4D projected texture coordinates (for perspective division)
+- **bias:** level of detail computation or to adjust depth comparison precision.

+The implementation with `sampler2DShadow` and `textureProj` enables handling depth comparisons and helps simplifying the shader logic.

+- textureProj(sampler2DShadow, vec4 P) for perspective-correct depth lookup
+- texture parameters (GL_TEXTURE_COMPARE_FUNC, GL_TEXTURE_COMPARE_MODE) to configure shadow map behaviour.

+In summary, the following changes are:

+1. setting texture parameters for the shadow map:

+- `glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_COMPARE_FUNC, GL_LEQUAL);` To configure the depth comparison function to pass if the sampled depth is less than or equal to  the reference depth
+- `glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_COMPARE_MODE, GL_COMPARE_REF_TO_TEXTURE);` To enable automatic depth comparison instead of fetching raw depth values

+2. Change the sampler type:

+- `layout(binding = 10) uniform sampler2DShadow shadowMapTex;` which indicates the texture used for shadow comparison.
+- `textureProj`: divides the shadowMapCoord by its w component (shadowMapCoord.xyz / shadowMapCoord.w)

+  - here, we it then performs depth comparison automatically using the configured `GL_TEXTURE_COMPARE_FUNC` and returns the visibility value

 **TASK 9: Percentage closer filtering**

+PCF (Percentage Closer Filtering) is implemented here to solve the "blocky" look of shadows when reducing the shadow map resolution to 128x128.

+1. The texture filtering mode for the shadow map GL_NEAREST in the FboInfo class should be changed to GL_LINEAR.

+Percentage-Closer Filtering (PCF) can be used to produce pseudo-soft shadows.
+Instead of sampling a single shadow-map texel, it compares the surface depth against the depths of the four nearest texels, generating 0 (shadow) or 1 (light) for each.
+These results are then bilinearly interpolated to determine the light's contribution, creating an artificial soft shadow.
+The softness depends on the shadow map resolution and other factors, with higher resolution leading to narrower penumbrae.
+PCF mimics soft shadows from area lights by blending shadow map samples for point or directional lights.

 **TASK 10: GUI**